Yoona8/frontend-curriculum/notes/angular.md

 <summary>How does ngAfterContentInit() work and when do you use it?</summary>

 - respond after Angular projects external content into the component's view
+- `@ContentChild()` prop is set after the view has been initiated
+- no need to delay the update to ensure proper rendering (as we do for AfterViewInit and AfterViewChecked)
+- Angular calls both AfterContent hooks before calling either of the AfterView hooks
+- Angular completes composition of the projected content before finishing the composition of this component's view.
+There is a small window between the AfterContent... and AfterView... hooks that allows you to modify the host view

 </details>